kopolito/legarant-rails-mobile/README.md

-# README
+# Legarant Rails Mobile

+## Heroku hosted app

-V 0.2
+V 0.3

 This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

-- Ruby version
+- Ruby version : 2.6.7

 - System dependencies